barry-waldbaum-rl/reat-vm-setup/README.md

 # REAT VM Setup

-The goal is to setup one GCP VM that runs a local Docker network with:
+The goal: Setup a VM running Docker with:
-- VNC server for students to sign into
+- A VNC server for students to sign into
-- A DNS bind server for managing hostname lookups
+- A DNS bind server for managing hostnames
-- 2 sets of 3 containers (each runs a Redis Enterprise node that students will start and group into 2 RES clusters).
+- 2 sets of 3 Redis Lab nodes that appear to run as VMs.

-You are going to do the following:
+You do the following:
 - Build a GCP base VM with all the software and configuration
 - Take a snapshot of the base VM and an image of the snapshot
 - Create 1 or more VM instances from the image for students to use.